What is Lawn Aeration?

 Why carry out Lawn Aeration?

 Lawn Aeration is an important cultural process for any lawn.
-Over time, soils can compact down and through stressful weather conditions grass root growth can suffer.
+Over time, soils can become compacted, and through stressful weather conditions, grass root growth can suffer.
 Without any mechanical processes, we are dependent on lawn treatments to maintain our lawns which is not what we would deem sustainable practice.

-The most important nutrient to our lawns and soils will always be those in the air.
+The most important nutrients to our lawns and soils will always be those in the air.
 A healthy lawn should be made up of 45% air space for the best possible root development, nutrient availability and for the best possible drainage properties.
 A healthy lawn will have a mix of macro (small air pockets) and micro pores (very small air pockets).